-Data was analysed using the Statistical Package for Social Sciences version 20.0 (IBM SPSS Statistics Armonk New York).
-Continuous variables were described with mean and standard deviation while nominal variables were described with frequencies.
-Association of glycaemic index with periodontal status was explored by the $\chi 2$ test.
-Statistical significance was set at P < 0.05.
+Data analysis was done using the Statistical Package for Social Sciences version 20.0 (IBM SPSS Statistics Armonk New York).
+Continuous variables were described with mean and standard deviation and nominal variables with frequencies.
+Association of glycaemic index with periodontal status was explored by the $\chi 2$ test and statistical significance was set at P < 0.05.